miyako/4d-unsloth-gemma-4/README.md

 - Analysis: "what's wrong with this code"
 - Documentation: insert comments and generate .md files

 Before we start, let's establish the baseline.
-Using Gemma 4, I prompt
+Using Gemma 4, I prompt:

 > How do I make HTTP requests in 4D?

-The result is a terrible hallucination:
+The result was a terrible hallucination:

 > As a 4D-LLM based on the v21 feature set, I can guide you on making HTTP requests within the 4D development environment.
 >